busypeoples/busypeoples.github.io/_posts/2014-06-19-testing-angularjs-directives.markdown

 });
 ```

-With the basic karma/jasmine setup you will run into a problems, because the templates will never get loaded instead you have to deal the following error:
+With the basic Karma/Jasmine setup you will run into problems because the templates will never get loaded instead you have to deal the following error:
  _Error: Unexpected request: GET tpl/collection.html_

 There is a very simple solution to the aforementioned problem: karma's ng-html2js preprocessor which will enable Karma to automatically generates the js file and adds